HVisMyLife/rusty_neat/README.md

 # rusty_neat
 Simple lib for handling Neuroevolution of augmenting topologies.
 It may not be exact implementation of that alghoritm, but it's simple, fast, and easy to use.
-Above that, it just works for my use cases, so that's that.
+Moreover, it just works for my use cases, so that's that.
 Documentation and lib still in progress

 ### What it does?